Gibberlings3/ModPackaging/README.md

 ## Version History

+Version 13 - December 13, 2019

+- Added md2html for generating HTML versions of any Markdown files in the root directory of the mod and including them in the mod folder during packaging.

 Version 12 - March 2, 2019

 - If you want zip files instead of SFX packages for Windows, you can use the new build_windows_zip parameter instead of build_windows.
 For non-Windows users there is no change since the tool has always built zip files for Windows.